-Anna Gong and Nic Lim serve as members of our Nominating and Corporate Governance Committee.
-Nic Lim serves as the chairman of the Nominating and Corporate Governance Committee.
-All of our Nominating and Corporate Governance Committee members satisfy the "independence" requirements of the NYSE American listing rules and meet the independence standards under Rule 10A-3 under the Exchange Act.
+Patrick Grove, Anna Gong and Nic Lim serve as members of our Nominating and Corporate Governance Committee.
+Nic Lim serves as the chairman of the Nominating and Corporate Governance Committee members satisfy the "independence" requirements of the NYSE American and Upstream listing rules and meet the independence standards under Rule 10A-3 under the Exchange Act.
 Our Nominating and Corporate Governance Committee is responsible for identifying and proposing new potential director nominees to the board of directors for consideration and reviewing our corporate governance policies.